 Check the commuter rail schedule carefully if your flight will arrive in the late afternoon or evening, as the commuter rail might not be in service after you arrive at the airport.

-Q: By what date must I pay my tuition and fees (and room and board, for on-campus residents)?
+Q: By what date must I pay my tuition and fees (and housing and meal plan / food, for on-campus residents)?
 Are installment plans available for tuition payments?

-A: All students are required to pay tuition and fees (and room and board, for on-campus residents) in full within 24 hours of course registration.
+A: All students are required to pay tuition and fees (and housing and meal plan / food, for on-campus residents) in full within 24 hours of course registration.
 Course registration will take place during Orientation.
 Students who are not prepared to pay their tuition and fees in full at Orientation will not be permitted to register for courses.